Roman numerals

 Roman numerals are a numeral system that originated in ancient Rome and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.
-Numbers are written with combinations of letters from the Latin alphabet, each letter with a fixed integer value.
-Modern style uses only these seven:
+Numbers are written with combinations of letters from the Latin alphabet, each with a fixed integer value.
+The modern style uses only these seven:

 The use of Roman numerals continued long after the decline of the Roman Empire.
-From the 14th century on, Roman numerals began to be replaced by Arabic numerals; however, this process was gradual, and the use of Roman numerals persists in some applications to this day.

-One place they are often seen is on clock faces.
+From the 14th century on, Roman numerals began to be replaced by Arabic numerals; however, this process was gradual, and the use of Roman numerals persisted in various places, including on clock faces.
 For instance, on the clock of Big Ben (designed in 1852), the hours from 1 to 12 are written as: